 Director: Leon Cannizzaro

-Leon Cannizzaro has served the citizens of Louisiana in the criminal justice system for his entire career.
-He began as an Assistant District Attorney in Orleans Parish then as a staff attorney for the Orleans Indigent Defenders Program.
+Leon Cannizzaro, Director of Criminal Division, has served as the director of the Criminal Division for the last three years.
 In 1986, Cannizzaro was elected Judge in Orleans Parish Criminal District Court.
 During his 17-year tenure on that bench, Cannizzaro presided over more jury trials than any judge in the history of Louisiana.
 He then served five years as a judge on the 4th Circuit Court of Appeal.
 In 2008, Cannizzaro was elected District Attorney of Orleans Parish where he served the completion of an unexpired term and then two full terms.
-He earned his bachelor’s degree from the University of New Orleans and his law degree from Loyola University New Orleans College of Law.

 The Criminal Division is currently divided into sections: